 The community first learned of controversial practices at KIDS of El Paso from teens who escaped the program and detailed specifics of blackmail, abuse, kidnapping, floor restraints, sexual humiliation, sleep deprivation and lack of adequate nutrition.
 Complaints led to a formal investigation by the State of Texas who conducted confidential one-on-one interviews with twenty-seven KIDS teens.
 Findings included coercion, abuse, neglect, false imprisonment and fifty-six state regulatory violations.
 The State of Texas waged a very public battle to close KIDS of El Paso however the program remained in operation until it filed bankruptcy in 1989.

-A timeline chronicling the evolution and ultimate demise of the KIDS of El Paso program can be found here.
+Details regarding the rise and fall of KIDS of El Paso County, Inc. can be found here.

 If you were in the KIDS of El Paso program and/or would like to learn more please send an email to the link below.